-Which Keyword Match Type Should You Use In Your Manual Amazon PPC Campaigns?
+Which Keyword Match Type Should You Use in Your Manual Amazon PPC Campaigns?

-Basically, there is no universal answer to the question of whether you should use Broad, Phrase, Exact Match keyword types for your Amazon PPC campaigns, as all match types have their advantages and disadvantages.
+There is no universal answer to the question of whether you should use Broad, Phrase, Exact Match keyword types for your Amazon PPC campaigns, as all match types have their advantages and disadvantages.

-The key to a good PPC strategy is to combine the match types in such a way that you take advantage of their respective strengths while minimizing their disadvantages.
+The key to a good PPC strategy is to combine all match types in such a way that you take advantage of their respective strengths while minimizing their disadvantages.
 To do so, you need to strategically weigh the advantages and disadvantages of each match type.

 With Broad Match you can cover many different search terms with a very small number of keywords.
 This simplifies the management of your keywords and makes it extremely easy to control your campaign.